aderese98/Portfolio/README.md

-# Portfolio
+# Portfolio WIP
-A portfolio site built using React and Tailwind CSS

-# Details
-Features a quick summary of my relevant experiences, recent projects and contact information
+Hosting for portfolio website.
+Currently work in progress.